QUICK LINKS

 This activity uses a matrix to make direct comparisons between resource and service providers.
 This tool is similar to matrix ranking and scoring (T9), as it prioritizes animal related resources and service providers important to communities, however does so in a quick and simple way, without including criteria participants use when prioritizing.
 However, reasons for their particular preferences can emerge during discussions between participants when priorities are debated.

-• To generate peer-peer discussion and learning about the importance of different animal-related resources and services to their animals’ welfare in a process of self-sensitization towards understanding animal welfare needs
+• To support animal owning communities in identifying and prioritizing the local resource and service providers important to their animals’ welfare • To identify types of resource and service providers the project can engage to support animal welfare improvements • To generate peer-peer discussion and learning about the importance of different animal-related resources and services to their animals’ welfare in a process of self-sensitization towards understanding animal welfare needs | 1.5-2 hours |

-Materials needed:
+Materials needed: | |

-Coloured powder, chalk, stick, tree leaves, coloured cards or other locally available materials to represent diseases, items and service providers
+Coloured powder, chalk, stick, tree leaves, coloured cards or other locally available materials to represent diseases, items and service providers |

 Keyword Search Tags